Lab 2 - Hello Landsat!

 • The shareable link to your GEE script

-• Your answer to: Which bands are blue, green, and red?
+• Your answer to: Which bands are blue, green, and red in Landsat 5?